 “Our findings suggest that free-ranging cats cause substantially greater wildlife mortality than previously thought and are likely the single greatest source of anthropogenic mortality for US birds and mammals.
 Scientifically sound conservation and policy intervention is needed to reduce this impact.”4“The impact of free-ranging domestic cats on wildlife of the United States“, Scott R. Loss, Tom Will & Peter P. Marra, Nature Communications, pub.
 Jan.
 29, 2013

-If Cats Are the Greatest Killer of Birds, How Do We Know Humans Have to Interfere?
+If Cats Are the Greatest Killer of Birds, How Do We Know Humans Should Interfere?

 These scientists admit…